MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 - To set branch policies, you must be a member of the Project Administrators security group or have repository-level **Edit policies** permissions.
 For more information, see [Set Git repository permissions](set-git-repository-permissions.md).

-- If you want to use Azure DevOps CLI [az repos policy](/cli/azure/repos/policy?view=azure-cli-latest&preserve-view=true) commands to manage branch policies, make sure to implement the instructions in [Get started with Azure DevOps CLI](../../cli/index.md).
+- If you want to use Azure DevOps CLI [az repos policy](/cli/azure/repos/policy?view=azure-cli-latest&preserve-view=true) commands to manage branch policies, follow the steps in [Get started with Azure DevOps CLI](../../cli/index.md).
 ::: moniker-end

 ::: moniker range="< azure-devops-2020"